 Each year, our program attracts a large number of quality individuals/bowlers.
 It is safe to say one of the most important things each of our bowlers’ experience is being with and learning from some of these people.
 Good bowlers bowl better, learn quicker and challenge themselves more when they are surrounded by other good bowlers.
 Secondly, each bowler's physical skills and information bases are further developed through the following additional support services: tryouts and availability of the periodic educational bowling classes, associate coach assignments, team workouts and on-lane evaluations (for most of the members of our selected teams).
 More importantly, for the bowler who has been selected to a team and has a desire to learn, our program has inspired the inquisitive student-athlete to learn more about themselves.
 They have seen that they can do or become anything they want and have an unlimited potential.
 Wichita State University funds coaching salaries for both a head coach and an assistant coach devoted to full-time development of our intercollegiate bowlers.
-Few collegiate bowling programs in the nation have made a stronger commitment to quality coaching of its student-athletes.
+Recently, Wichita State has hired a third, full time Marketing, Development and Operations Coordinator for the bowling program.
+Few collegiate bowling programs in the nation have made a stronger commitment to quality coaching and support of its student-athletes.

 This strength really includes several areas - honesty, integrity and fairness.
 An example of the program's commitment to fairness may be found in its try-out process.
 We do not have to extend the tryouts over a 2-3 week period as we have chosen to do.
 It would be much easier to conduct a very short block of tryout games and select the teams from the results of those games, as most other intercollegiate programs across the country do.
 However, we do not feel it is very fair to immediately subject a bowler (especially a first-semester freshman) to all of the natural transitions (being away from home, academic changes, residence hall living, level of bowling competition, etc.), in addition to a dangerously short, and simply unfair, test of their true ability.
 To level the playing field, we extend tryouts, we change lane conditions and we allow bowlers who have been strictly strong individual bowlers in their earlier years to start to develop stronger group traits through the tryout process.
 Additional goals would be an increased comfort level, along with understanding the work ethic and desire to learn, which is necessary at this level of our sport.